andreasnyh/NeighbourUP/README.md

 ## Tools

+### Storybook

+Storybook is a user interface development environment and playground for UI components.
+The tool enables developers to create components independently and showcase components interactively in an isolated development environment.

+To run storybook, run `run storybook` in terminal and a new browser tab will open with storybook.
+Here you can see your individual components and tweak them as you like.

+### Jest

 ### ESLint

 The project got Eslint installed which will show linting errors in the editor and enforce us to use Airbnb code standard.

 ### Prettier

 Prettier is used for formating.
 For best experience you should have Prettier extension for VS-Code.
 This will make VsCode format documents for you in the choosen style.
-It can be found here <https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode> and set the default formatter to Prettier.
+It can be found here <https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode>
+and set the default formatter to Prettier.

 #### Set the default formatter to Prettier (If there are multiple formatters installed)